subinabid/pax/readme.md

 ### Markdown syntax formatting

 while using ````  ``` ``` ````  to highlight code, we specify the language use to format the code. ```` ```Python ``` ```` does not work the same way as```` ```python ``` ````.
 The latter is what we want.
 I learned this the hard way.

+### Creating an admin

+Run `python manage.py createsuperuser` to create an admin. django will ask for a username, email id and password.

+I always wondered where django stores the username and password.
+Apparently,its in the same database. `git status` indicates that the database has been changed.
+I am a bit confused here - should I include the database in my `git add` or not?
+Since I do not know the answer for sure, I am adding it anyway!
+I am also trying to hold my OCD to `git push` after every commit.